prosper615/Hill-Cipher-/README.md

 + If the length of the input is not divisible by 3, the algorithm will add padding characters ('x') to make it a multiple of 3.

-__ There are some potential improvements and fixes to consider: __
+ There are some potential improvements and fixes to consider:

  + Review how padding is handled for input lengths that aren't a multiple of 3 (currently, padding with 'x' could cause unintended behavior if the result isn't properly divisible by 3).

  + Improve the UI to provide feedback on errors or invalid inputs.

 # Bugs
-The padding mechanism (x) could introduce problems for inputs that aren’t multiples of 3, such as when adding x creates an input that's still not a multiple of 3.
+ I intentionally left it as this is just for programming sake, that's why i thought there is no need to mitigate XXS attacks.
+I could have used DOMPurify libary if i cared to do so .The padding mechanism (x) could introduce problems for inputs that aren’t multiples of 3, such as when adding x creates an input that's still not a multiple of 3.
 For example, adding an 'x' to an input of length 13 would give 14, which still isn't divisible by 3.

  # Technology Used